LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 **Other uses of the size parameter**

 The size parameter is not only used to omit top 10 search hits from the response.

-Depending on where the size  parameter is placed, you can specify the maximum number of results to return.
+Depending on where the size  parameter is placed, the meaning of the request changes.The size parameter can be added at the beginning of a request to specify the number of search hits returned.
+The size parameter can be added within the aggregations type within the aggregations to specify the number of results(buckets) returned.

 For example, let's say you want to send the same aggregation request but you want to limit the number of categories returned to top 15.
 In that case, you would add a size parameter to the field terms and set it equal to 15 as shown below.
 This will return top 15 categories that contains most number of documents.